behdanisohrab/ATL/doc/QuickHelp.md

 	}
 }
 ```
-here, all that you need to take care of is that at `src/api-impl/android/content/Context.java`, you have at minimum
+Here, all that you need to take care of is that at `src/api-impl/android/content/Context.java`, you have at minimum
 a stub class.

 Unfortunately, in the WebView case, the method that an app was trying call wasn't returning `void`.
 If this is
 the case, your best case scenario is that you can return some sort of value that will make you progress further.
-For example, if the method is called DoWeHaveInternetConnection, it's pretty likely that upon decompiling
+For example, if a method is called DoWeHaveInternetConnection, it's pretty likely that upon decompiling
-the app, you will find that returing `false` from that function makes the app decide not to attempt to use
+the app (e.g with `jadx`), you will find that returning `false` from that function makes the app decide
-Internet-related APIs (which you might not feel like implementing at the moment).
+not to attempt to use Internet-related APIs (which you might not feel like implementing at the moment).
 Sadly, in our case, the return type is an Object.
 If that's the case, and the Object is of a type not yet
 implemented, you can try simply making a stub class for said object, and then returning `null`.